o3de/o3de.org/content/docs/user-guide/programming/autogen/_index.md

 ---
 description: Use the Open 3D Engine (O3DE) Automated Generator to generate resources from Jinja2 templates.
-linktitle: AzAutoGen source generator
+linktitle: AzAutoGen Source Generator
-title: Automate source generation from templates with AzAutoGen
+title: Automate Source Generation from Templates with AzAutoGen
 weight: 200
 ---